 2014 saw the launch of the Gas Safety Superhero, Doug, as an emblem not only of the week but of all the great heroic work undertaken by Gas Safe registered engineers as they strive to keep people safe and warm in their homes.
 Doug is used on GSW social media posts, web banners, animations and has even turned up at the odd parliamentary launch to save the day!

 The Gas Safety Week Toolkit was created in 2014.
 It’s full of materials which supporters can use to promote the week.
-To get your hands on this year’s toolkit, simply pledge your support today.
+You can receive the Gas Safety Week 2021 toolkit in the run up to the event by pledging your support today.

 Gas Safety Week has consistently delivered creative PR campaigns, gaining national and local media coverage.
 Last year’s Bad Nana: Better Gas Safe Than Sorry children's book helped get the gas safety message across in a fun and innovative way.